dylan-jacobs/dylan-jacobs.github.io/_pages/cv.md

   * Developing a novel low-rank, structure-preserving, highly accurate integrator for the Vlasov-Fokker- Planck equation in cylindrical coordinates; documenting research results in LaTeX journal

-* Dec 2023—May 2024: Electrical Engineering Research Assistant
+* December 2023—May 2024: Electrical Engineering Research Assistant (project [link](/_portfolio/portfolio-5.md))
   * Researched electrical and aerospace science behind oscillatory wind-energy devices to develop a novel, small-scale wind-energy harvester.
   * Used MATLAB and **Arduino** to record and analyze voltage data from electromagnetic induction.
   * Simulations done using **Arduino, MATLAB** and **ViscousFlow.**

-* Jun 2022—Aug 2022: Software Engineering Intern, Oregon Health and Science University
+* June 2022—August 2022: Software Engineering Intern, Oregon Health and Science University
   * Developed mobile Android app in Kotlin
   * Attended and presented weekly project updates and machine learning meetings; presented machine-learning paper to reading group.

+* January 2021—June 2021
+  * Used statistical models in Python to predict the time and date of female patient parturition.
+  * Attended weekly machine-learning presentations
+  * Analyzed large biomedical datasets in Python

 Skills
 ======